-Individual breed judges may be approved to judge a breed at an unlimited number of AKC specialty shows and no more than eight AKC all-breed shows if they are approved to judge that breed in their own country, by an AKC recognized registry regardless of their residency.
+- Individual breed judges may be approved to judge that breed at an unlimited number of AKC specialty shows and up to eight days of AKC All-Breed shows if they are approved to judge that breed in their own country and by an AKC recognized registry regardless of their residency.

-Negative field reports may result in denial of continued approval to judge AKC events or the necessity to pass a procedural examination.
+- Visiting Judges are subject to observation by AKC Executive Field Staff.
+Negative Observation Reports may result in denial of continued approval to judge AKC events, or the necessity to pass a procedural and/or breed examination(s).

-Visiting Judges are not eligible for approval to judge Junior Showmanship Classes at AKC events.
+- Visiting Judges are not eligible for approval to judge Jr. Showmanship Classes at AKC events.

-We invite visiting judges to apply for AKC judging approval.
+We invite visiting judges into our system.
 Visiting judges who wish to judge more than eight All-Breed shows per year may apply under AKC’s visiting judges’ approval process as follows:

 The following information is applicable to the visiting judge’s initial AKC judging application:

-- Applicant may apply for up to thirteen breeds based on the required background and experience.
+- Applicant may apply for up to fourteen breeds based on the required background and experience.

-- Applicant must complete the entire judging application, submit it to Judging Operations and be published in the AKC Gazette.
+- Applicant must complete the judging application for submission to AKC Judging Operations Department and be published in the AKC Gazette.

-- Applicant must successfully complete all required testing including applicable breed standard tests.
+- Applicant must successfully complete all Anatomy and Procedural “open-book” exams.

-- Applicant must speak and read English OR arrange for an interpreter when judging at AKC events or taking breed standard tests.
+- Applicant must speak and read English OR arrange for an interpreter when judging at AKC events.

 - Educational background and preparation in country of residence will be considered for the breeds requested.

-- One year must elapse since date of original approval, and five assignments in the US must be completed before being eligible to submit a second application, which will be processed under the current AKC system.
+- Three assignments in the U.S. must be completed before being eligible to submit a second application, which will be processed under the current AKC system.

-Visiting judges granted AKC approval will no longer be approved to judge AKC events using their previous visiting judging qualification.
+- Visiting judges choosing AKC approval will no longer be approved to judge AKC events using their previous visiting judging qualifications.